At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 We’ve all heard about the importance of diet when it comes to our immune system, with the common cold and influenza being no exception.
 Complimentary approaches have seen wider uptake as the popularity to reduce unnecessary pharmaceutical use continues.

 Common nutrients like zinc, vitamin C, vitamin D, selenium, garlic, echinacea and probiotics are popular in the supplement industry at the moment.
 But does the strength of evidence for the use of complimentary medicines and herbs warrant replacing pharmaceuticals altogether?

-With growing concerns around COVID-19 and how to stay protected, the immune system has become a hot topic.
+With recent concerns around COVID-19 and how to stay protected, the immune system has become a hot topic.
 Unfortunately, while no one can promise you immunity from certain diseases or illnesses, you can take steps to keep your immune system functioning well.
 Diet is one of those steps.

 Why is your immune system important?